francescovisconti/francescovisconti.github.io/_posts/2026-09-14-do-democracies-do-better-at-the-world-cup.md

 Argentina 1978, hosted and won under a military junta that was, at that very moment, disappearing its opponents.[^1]

-So here is a question that a political scientist can actually answer with data: **does the type of political regime affect a country’s chances of qualifying for — and winning — the World Cup?**
+So here is a political science question: **does the type of political regime affect a country’s chances of qualifying for — and winning — the World Cup?**

 I did not arrive at this through the literature.
-I arrived at it on the sofa, and then did what everyone does: I typed the question into a search engine.
-The first thing that came back was a piece in *The Conversation* by John A. Tures, a political scientist at LaGrange College, published a few weeks before the 2026 tournament: [“Does the World Cup favor democratic or autocratic nations?
+I arrived at it on the sofa while preparing a summer school class and watching a game.
+The first thing that came back from a quick web search was a piece in *The
+Conversation* by John A. Tures, a political scientist at LaGrange College, published a few weeks before the 2026 tournament: [“Does the World Cup favor democratic or autocratic nations?
 I did some number